Decoding the science of longevity

 What We Chose Not to Include, and Why

 Some of the most popular molecules in the wellness market are absent from our formulas.
-This is not an oversight.
-It is the result of a three-filter selection process that eliminates the majority of candidates.
+This absence is not an oversight, but the result of a three-filter selection process that excludes candidates that do not meet the criteria.

 Gene therapy and longevity: from follistatin to genome editing